Volas171/rplacemindustry/README.md

 if console doesnt give any errors, just exists and doesnt trow lots of nonsense stuff, congratulations! you just created an account successfully after that dm VolleierYouKnow#8140 with the contents inside namesforreddit.txt

+If you dont switch ip (use a vpn) you will have to wait a timeout of 6-9 minutes to create a new account.